AquaticEcoDynamics/Peel_ARC/Data/README.md

 The data archive consists of data collected by multiple organisations, across 100's of different sites, spanning 1970 to present.

 The archive has been broken up into different catagories.
-Some of these archives are intentionally empty, as the data is still being published.
+Some of data are available upon request, as the data is still being published.
 Please contact the person / agency responsible for the data for more information.
 Their contact details are contained within the respective archives.

 | Data Type                 | Organisation              | Time Period | Availability | Contact            |
 | ------------------------- | ------------------------- | ----------- | ------------ | ------------------ |